tomas-gr/RawNanoporeSignalCompression/README.md

 export PROJECT_ROOT=<root to repository>
 export MINICONDA_PATH=<root to the miniconda installation>
 ```
-After that in order to install dependencies run:
+After that in order to install dependencies, run:
 ```
 conda activate nanoRawEnv
 ./install_dependencies.sh